The Best Desi Short Stories

 Looking for some of the best Desi stories?

 Well, we’ve got good news for you!
 Our directory’s got some of the best Desi stories written by the next great Desi authors.
 They’re collected from the stories submitted over the past few years to our weekly short story competition.
 And if you go to the top of the page, you’ll find the shortlisted stories that stood out the most to our panel of judges.
+We also anthologise the best stories in our new literary magazine, Prompted, which you can download for free.

 If you find a Desi author who you just click with, there’s even more good news: you can get instant notifications that alert you to any of their new stories, just by clicking ‘follow’!
 Don’t forget that you, too, can submit a short story to our competition.
 Who knows?
 It might be you walking away with the cash prize next time.